Robotics-Club-IIT-BHU/Robotics-Camp-2024/Robo_Summer_camp_24-Week1/subpart3/turtlebot3.md

 ## Task3 (Bonus) - Load the TurtleBot into a custom world

-Download the file [robo.world](https://github.com/Robotics-Club-IIT-BHU/Robotics-Camp-2024/blob/week-1/Robo_Summer_camp_24-Week1/subpart3/robo.world) from this directory
+Download the file [robo.world](https://github.com/Robotics-Club-IIT-BHU/Robotics-Camp-2024/blob/week-1/Robo_Summer_camp_24-Week1/subpart3/robo.world) from this directory.

-Create a new package with the necessary dependencies for TurleBot3 and Gazebo, and place the world inside this package.
+Create a new package with the necessary dependencies for TurleBot3 and Gazebo, and place the world file inside this package.
 Now create a launch file to load this world in Gazebo.
 Submit a screen recording of a TurtleBot model spwaned inside this world.

 It is suggested to poke around in the TurtleBot3 packages for figuring out how to proceed.